 However, not everyone has been happy with Cortana.
 Some claimed that the feature anonymously collected their details.
 Others complained about how it ate up a considerable percentage of their system memory.
 So, many chose to disable it.

 What if you change your mind?
 Do you want to learn how to bring back Cortana on Windows 10?
 Well, if this is the case, then you will be glad you found this article.
-We will teach you how to completely reset Cortana and bring it back to your computer.
+We will teach you how to completely reset Cortana and bring it back to your computer and to keep your PC safe.

 Method 1: Using the Group Policy Editor to Bring Back Cortana